gruvilab/gruvi_site/README.md

 To build the website locally for faster iteration (github auto CI's speed is slow due to heavy upload), you can use jekyll-docker.
 After you pulled the jekyll docker image, you can just run `bash docker_build.sh` in the `scripts` folder to build the website and view the built site in `_site` folder.
 More information about jekyll-docker can be found [here](https://github.com/envygeeks/jekyll-docker/blob/master/README.md)

 ## Update

+As of 2025-12-13, we roll back to the original yaml based update for publication list.
+The notion database is archived (check with Xingguang for more details).

 As of 2024-12-03, only the publication auto-synce is enabled.
 Use `python scripts/site_updater.py` to fetch the publication records to this repo.
 For news, please first finish editing on notion (since it is much easier to directly write HTML code in `_data/news.yml`), and then convert it to html (using https://markdowntohtml.com/), copy to the browser's address/URL bar to make the html single line.
 Then copy the single line html to the correct location in `_data/news.yml`.
 Notice that you shall remove the initial `<p>` and the ending `</p>` since the server will automatically add them.